 What can a modern office photocopier do for your business:

 Photocopiers have come a long way over the decades and now do much more than just copying.
 The modern business photocopier now has many functions of a computer, combining:

 There are also features, such as high-speed photocopying, sorting, hole punching and stapling, that can help bring to the office environment a noticeable increase in efficiency and productivity.

 What are the benefits of a digital photocopier?

-Very few manufacturers still produce analogue copiers because there is little price difference between an analogue and digital photocopier and digital photocopiers have so many more advantages including that they:
+Very few manufacturers still produce analogue copiers because there is little price difference between an analogue and digital photocopier and digital photocopiers have so many more advantages including that:

 Are multi-functional as a copier, scanner, network printer and fax machine,

-Have less moving parts meaning fewer mechanical breakdowns,
+Have fewer moving parts meaning fewer mechanical breakdowns,